Deep frying: Technique

-Deep frying food is defined as a process where food is completely submerged in hot oil at temperatures typically between 350 F and 375 F, but deep frying oil can reach temperatures of over 400 °F (205 °C).
+Deep frying food is defined as a process where food is submerged in hot oil at temperatures typically between 350 F and 375 F, but deep frying oil can reach temperatures of over 400 °F (205 °C).
 One common method for preparing food for deep frying involves adding multiple layers of batter around the food, such as cornmeal, flour, or tempura; breadcrumbs may also be used.

-While most foods need batter coatings for protection, it is not as necessary for cooked noodles and potatoes because their high starch content enables them to hold more moisture and resist shrinking.
-Meats may be cooked before deep frying to ensure that they are done inside while keeping juiciness.
+While most foods need batter coatings for protection, it is not as necessary for cooked noodles and potatoes because their high starch content enables them to hold more moisture and not shrink.
+Meats are sometimes cooked before deep frying to ensure that they are done inside while keeping juiciness.